leec94/SY0-701-notes/README.md

 - Sophistication: the level of intricacy and advancement of a threat actor's methods and tools

 CVE
+- Security Content Automation Protocol (SCAP): an effort by the security community, led by the National Institute of Standards and Technology (NIST), to create a standardized approach for communicating security-related information.
+- Common Configuration Enumeration (CCE): Provides a standard nomenclature for discussing system configuration issues
+- Common Platform Enumeration (CPE): Provides a standard nomenclature for describing product names and versions
+- Common Vulnerabilities and Exposures (CVE): Provides a standard nomenclature for describing security-related software flaws
+- Common Vulnerability Scoring System (CVSS): Provides a standardized approach for measuring and describing the severity of security-related software flaws
 - CVSS Scoring: CVSS scores are calculated using a formula that provides a numerical result but also include the categories of Low, Medium, High, and Critical.
 Low is anything that results in a score of less than 4.0.
 Medium is a score of 4-6.9.
 High is 7.0-8.9.
 Critical is a score higher than 9.
+- Extensible Configuration Checklist Description Format (XCCDF): A language for specifying checklists and reporting checklist results
+- Open Vulnerability and Assessment Language (OVAL): A language for specifying low-level testing procedures used by checklists

 Pen test tools
 - FakeAP: FakeAP is a Linux-based program that broadcasts false SSIDs to effect a denial of service attack on wireless networks